An example of a real-time, collaborative multi-page web app built with Phoenix LiveView

 Service Worker

-runs in a separate thread and caches assets.
+runs in a separate thread and caches the assets.
 It is setup withVitePWA

 The client-side rendered components are - when online - mounted via hooks under the tag phx-update="ignore"